Actipro/WPF-Controls/Documentation/topics/gauge/getting-started.md

 ## Add Assembly References

-First, add references to the `ActiproSoftware.Shared.Wpf.dll` and `ActiproSoftware.Gauge.Wpf.dll` assemblies.
+First, add references to the "ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll" and "ActiproSoftware.Gauge.@@PlatformAssemblySuffix.dll" assemblies.
 They should have been installed in the GAC during the control installation process.
 However they also will be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 ## Getting Started with CircularGauge

-This code shows the base XAML that you can use to create a simple [CircularGauge](xref:ActiproSoftware.Windows.Controls.Gauge.CircularGauge) with a few gauge elements:
+This code shows the base XAML that you can use to create a simple [CircularGauge](xref:@ActiproUIRoot.Controls.Gauge.CircularGauge) with a few gauge elements:

 ```xaml
 xmlns:gauge="http://schemas.actiprosoftware.com/winfx/xaml/gauge"